HNAB0101EU Introduction to Egypt’s history and archaeology

 Content

-The course deals with particular aspects of Egypt’s archaeology, history and social history, from Prehistoric to Islamic periods.
-Archaeology draws its knowledge from the material remains, such as e.g. architecture, burials, and pottery in their social and archaeological context to reconstruct social and political history, development of hierarchy, power and ideology etc. Egyptology combines textual sources with material remains in the construction of various aspects of ancient culture: social and political history, art and architecture, religion, etc. There will also be an introduction to the theory and methods of Archaeology and Egyptology, so that the sources of information and how they can be approach will be discussed.
+The course deals with particular aspects of Egypt’s archaeology, history and social history, from the prehistoric to the end of the Roman period.
+Archaeology draws its knowledge from the material remains, such as e.g. architecture, burials, and pottery in their social and archaeological context to reconstruct social and political history, development of hierarchy, power and ideology etc. Egyptology combines textual sources with material remains in the construction of various aspects of ancient culture: social and political history, art and architecture, religion, etc. There will also be an introduction to the theory and methods of Archaeology and Egyptology, so that the sources of information and how they are approached will be discussed.

 Active participation in class is a necessary pre-condition for taking part in the exam (75% presence).
 Students will have to take part in group-work and write a 5-page paper.